kimberlypn/CS4550/calc/README.md

 **TODO:**
 - Calc.eval (String -> Number) # Should parse and evaluate an arithmetic expression
 - Calc.main # Should repeatedly print a prompt, read one line, eval it, and print the result
+- Write tests for the public functions in the calc module

 ## Installation